groupdocs-redaction/GroupDocs.Redaction-for-.NET/Docs/content/redaction/net/groupdocs.redaction-overview.md

 Our document redaction software is simple, intuitive and complete.
 With only a few lines of code you can redact text, comments and metadata without installing any additional software and at the same time configure redaction options to fulfill your needs.

-Black out text in PDF, Word, Excel ,PowerPoint and image files and many more with GroupDocs.Redaction for .NET.
+Black out text in PDF, Word, Excel, PowerPoint and image files and many more with GroupDocs.Redaction for .NET.

 ## Why Use GroupDocs.Redaction?